zulip/zulip/help/resolve-a-topic.md

 Marking a topic as resolved:

-* Puts a ✔ at the beginning of the topic name, e.g. `example topic` becomes `✔ example topic`.
+* Puts a ✔ at the beginning of the topic name, e.g., `example topic` becomes `✔ example topic`.
 * Triggers an automated notice from the [notification bot](/help/configure-automated-notices) indicating that